 “During that period, the Irish that came to the South were more prosperous,” explains Jim Buttimer, the former historian for the Savannah chapter of the Ancient Order of Hibernians and a local expert of Irish history.
 “They were basically wealthy Protestant landholders in Ireland.”

-Many of the Lowcountry’s residents of Irish descent trace their roots to County Wexford, an area which had a direct shipping line to Savannah, or from neighboring Cork, Mayo or Kerry Counties.
-These rural areas in southern Ireland were hit hardest by the Potato Famine of 1845, which led to the starvation of millions of Ireland’s population.
+Many of the Lowcountry’s residents of Irish descent trace their roots to County Wexford.
+Wexford had a direct shipping line to Savannah, or from neighboring Cork, Mayo or Kerry Counties.
+The Potato Famine of 1845 hit these rural areas in southern Ireland the hardest.
+Millions of Ireland’s population starved.
 Countless Irish exiles subsequently emigrated to North America in the mid-19th century, seeking work.

-The Irish settled in Savannah and, further north, in Charleston, where immigrants tipped the racial balance of the city in the 1840s to a white majority for the first time in its history.
+The Irish settled in Savannah and, further north, in Charleston.
 Charleston was a “more aristocratic” city than Savannah, by some standards.
-Where Savannah was more fluid and tolerant of foreigners, Charleston was relatively less so and most of the city’s Irish community eventually moved on to other places.
+Savannah was more fluid and tolerant of foreigners.
+Charleston was relatively less so and most of the city’s Irish community eventually moved on to other places.

-Until 1800, direct immigration from Belfast and Larne, Ireland, flowed regularly into Charleston’s harbor.
+Until 1800, immigrants from Belfast and Larne, Ireland, regularly sailed into Charleston’s harbor.

 “Scarcely a ship sailed from any of Ireland’s ports for Charleston,” observed Charlestonian David Ramsey in his historic 18th century journal, “that was not crowded with men, women and children.”

-At that time, the majority of the Irish workforce in Charleston and Savannah were laborers, working in construction, unloading cargo along the riverfront, and taking jobs that were considered too dangerous or hazardous for slaves.
+At that time, the majority of the Irish workforce in Charleston and Savannah were laborers.
+They worked in construction, unloading cargo along the riverfront.
+They took jobs considered too dangerous or hazardous for slaves.

-“Within a generation,” says Buttimer, “you had them moving up the ladder to be grocers or bar owners or to perform semi-skilled, artisan work.”
+“Within a generation,” says Buttimer, “you had them moving up the ladder to perform semi-skilled, artisan work.”

 In the years since, the Irish have become a vital part of the Lowcountry’s political, cultural and social landscape.
 They have made innumerable contributions not only to the region’s infrastructure but to its unique cultural blend.

-When you celebrate St. Patrick’s Day on March 17, take a moment to celebrate the impact that Irish immigration has had upon the composition, the texture and the culture of the Lowcountry.
+When you celebrate St. Patrick’s Day on March 17, take a moment to celebrate the impact of Irish immigration in the Lowcountry.